jvnvenu/azure-key-vault-node-express/README.md

 # azure-key-vault-node-express

-Load all key vault secrets before the server start
+Load all key vault secrets before the server start using Managed Service Identity